zoekirsh/ruby-enumerables-array-count-lab-sfo01-seng-ft-111620/README.md

 4.even? # => true
 ```

-Since there are two expressions that evaluate to `true`, `count` returns `2` as
+Since two expressions evaluate to `true`, `count` returns `2` as
 the result.

 ## Haven't We Seen This Before?

 If you recall, we implemented code for counting even values in an earlier
 lesson.
-Back then, we  usied `while` loops and wrote something similar to the
+Back then, we used `while` loops and wrote something similar to the
 following:

 ```rb